 Africa’s population is projected to reach 2 billion prior to 2,040.
 It is crucial to strengthen economic growth and electric infrastructure development for the fastest-growing population.

-Since current plans can’t provide electricity to nearly half of Africa’s population, modern renewable energy solutions could be the ideal solution.
+Since current plans can’t provide electricity to nearly half of Africa’s population, modern renewable electricity solutions could be the ideal solution.

 Report findings strengthen the need for clean energy technologies, such as solar PV.
 Natural gas sources are much more limited than sunshine.